 Should I be concerned if my newborn’s eyes are always closed?

-If your baby’s eyes are persistently closed, with no response to visual stimuli, it’s a good idea to consult your pediatrician.
+If your baby’s eyes are persistently closed and do not respond to visual stimuli, it’s a good idea to consult your pediatrician.
 However, it’s common for newborns to keep their eyes closed for long periods, especially in the early weeks.

 Can I do anything to encourage my newborn’s eyes to open?